A Training Programme for Young Conductors and Promotional Grants for Young Artists

 - Aziz Shokhakimov – the winner of the Nestlé and Salzburg Festival Young Conductors Award (2016), the II Prize winner of the G. Mahler Conducting Competition in Bamberg, a conductor of the Deutsche Oper am Rhein (Dusseldorf).

-- Alexander Solovyov – the winner of the International Dimitris Mitropoulos Competition in Athens, an assistant conductor at the Bolshoi Theatre, the Head of the Orchestras of the Gnessin Russian Academy of Music and of the Galina Vishnevskaya Opera Centre.
+- Alexander Solovyov – the winner of the International Dimitris Mitropoulos Competition in Athens, conductor at the Bolshoi Theatre, the Head of the Orchestra of the Galina Vishnevskaya Opera Centre.

 - Alexy Bogorad – the winner of the Lovro von Matačić International Competition of Young Conductors in Zagreb, a conductor of the Bolshoi Theater.